alexbfree/thesis/src/chapter-7.md

 Specifically, within the term of this PhD I took a major role in two industrial research projects (1 & 2), and two academic research projects (3 & 4):

-  1. **BBC R&D's Cornmarket Project** [@sharp2021], which explored through user experience design, technical prototyping and participatory research, how individuals might interact with data through a Personal Data Store interface [see [Additional N](#additional-bbc)];
+  1. **BBC R&D's Cornmarket Project** [@sharp2021], which explored through user experience design, technical prototyping and participatory research, how individuals might interact with data through a Personal Data Store interface [see [ARI7.1](#additional-bbc)];
-  2. **SITRA/Hestia.ai's digipower Project** [@härkönen2022project], a successor to Case Study Two, in which European politicians examined companies' data practices through exercising data rights and conducting technical audits [see [Additional N](#additional-digipower)];
+  2. **SITRA/Hestia.ai's digipower Project** [@härkönen2022project], a successor to Case Study Two, in which European politicians examined companies' data practices through exercising data rights and conducting technical audits [see [ARI7.2](#additional-digipower)];
   3. **Connected Health Cities (CHC)'s SILVER Project** [@ConnectedHealthCities2017silver], where I, along with a backend developer and a team of researchers, developed a prototype health data viewing interface for Early Help support worker [see [3.4.1](#3.4.1.1)]; and
-  4. **Digital Economy Research Centre (DERC)'s Healthy Eating Web Augmentation Project**, which explored the use of web augmentation techniques to modify the user interface of takeaway service Just Eat to insert health information, in support of healthy eating [see [Additional N](#additional-derc)].
+  4. **Digital Economy Research Centre (DERC)'s Healthy Eating Web Augmentation Project**, which explored the use of web augmentation techniques to modify the user interface of takeaway service Just Eat to insert health information, in support of healthy eating [see [ARI7.3](#additional-derc)].

 For additional details about these projects and my involvement in them, see the linked sections.
-See also [Additional N](#ari-attribution) for a note about the attribution and origin of the ideas presented within this chapter.
+See also [ARI7.4](#ari-attribution) for a note about the attribution and origin of the ideas presented within this chapter.

 Defining and Refining 'Human Data Relations' (HDR){#7.2}
 --------------------------------------------------